zcc1203/KGE-UNIT/README.md

 # KGE-UNIT

-[KGE-UNIT: Towards the unification of molecular interactions prediction based on knowledge graph and multi-task learning on drug discovery
+[KGE-UNIT: Towards the unification of molecular interactions prediction based on knowledge graph and multi-task learning on drug discovery]
-KGE-UNIT for Luo's datasets]

 ## Getting Started